SArliss/usa-top-headlines/README.md

 ## News

-This project was build with create-react-app and newsapi.org to display the latest USA top news.
+This project was built with create-react-app and newsapi.org to display the latest USA top news.